zatech/code-of-conduct/README.md

 #### Off topic

-We recognize the importance of more casual and generic spaces online 3rd spaces.
+We recognize the importance of more casual and generic online 3rd spaces.
 Therefore, we allow some "off topic" channels to exist.
 These range from region-based channels (e.g., #capetown) to sports such as #rugby or #f1 and so on.

 These off-topic spaces are valuable for networking, community building, and providing a more relaxed environment for members to interact.